7 Science-Backed Side Effects Of Drinking Too Much Water

 Overhydration can affect the glomeruli because your kidneys need to work overtime to filter the extra water from your blood.
-At best, your kidneys can help flush out just half a liter of water each hour.
 So when you drink liters of water within an hour, your kidneys get overwhelmed.
 Drinking up to 800 to 1000 ml of water in an hour should be fine if you’re in otherwise normal health.

 Overhydration is particularly dangerous when you have kidney problems.
 Researchers suggest that it can actually cause chronic kidney disease progression.
 It may also spark an increased risk of developing cardiovascular disease.5

 Your body has an effective water absorption mechanism.
 Almost 80% of the fluids you drink is absorbed by the small intestine through a process called osmosis.
 Water then enters the blood stream, thereby increasing the overall volume of your blood.
 Drinking too much water can put undue strain on your heart due to the increase in blood volume and also lead to seizures in some cases.